0xknwn/starknet-modular-account/docs/SDKS-DEPLOYMENT.md

 node dist/01-declare-class.js
 ```

-The output should return the classHash for the 2 classes.
+The output should return the hashes for the 2 classes.

 ## Verify the SmartrAccount and StarkValidator class hash

-The 2 class hash do **NOT** depend on the deployment or the network.
+The 2 class hashes do **NOT** depend on the deployment or the network.
 So you
 can find them at any time with the `classHash` helper that comes with the
 SDK.
 The script below shows how to use that function: